 We will then head to the charming fishing village of Dalvík where we will spend the evening in a rustic country hotel.
 If we visit in winter, then we will be able to see the spectacular celestial light show that illuminates the winter night sky.

 The second day of our adventure will take us to the historic Goðafoss Waterfall (Waterfall of the Gods), it gets its name from the moment that the Lawspeaker of the Icelandic Parliament converted to Christianity and cast his pagan idols into its frothy white waters.
 Our friendly guide will tell us all about this fascinating story and show us the best place to enjoy the falls themselves and their amazing surroundings.
-Its angry cascade tumbles 12 meters down in a semi-circular shape: the perfect place to snap a picture of a genuine natural wonder.
+Its angry cascade tumbles 12 meters down in a semi-circular shape: the perfect place to snap a picture of genuine natural wonder.

 Following a short drive, we will find ourselves in the picturesque Lake Mývatn area: it is the fourth largest lake in Iceland and is populated by an array of small luscious islets.
 This along with the dramatic volcanic landscape and luscious vegetation that are found on its shores creates a gorgeous nature reserve that everyone is sure to appreciate.
-One of the caves that lies off it will be of particular interest to Game of Thrones fans, being the place that Jon Snow broke his vows with Ygritte.
+One of the caves that lie off it will be of particular interest to Game of Thrones fans, being the place that Jon Snow broke his vows with Ygritte.

 Next up is Skútustaðagigar Caters, Lake Mývatn, Dimmuborgir, Víti Crater, Námakarð geothermal area, Mývatn Nature Baths and the capital of the north, Akureyri.